Vietnam.vn - Nền tảng quảng bá Việt Nam

 At the Van Mieu - Ton Duc Thang intersection, instead of the usual images of vehicles stopping haphazardly or running red lights, people are now conscious of stopping properly behind the line.
 (Photo: Thanh Long)

-The key reason for the sudden positive change is probably because the fines for violations have been raised very high (from 3 to 30 times the old level), not ignoring previously "thought" to be violations: crossing the line when stopping at a red light, wearing headphones while riding a motorbike...
+The key reason for the sudden positive change is probably that the fines for violations have been raised very high (from 3 to 30 times the old level), not ignoring previously "thought" to be violations: crossing the line when stopping at a red light, wearing headphones while riding a motorbike...

 Although on the internet there were immediately complaints about the new fines applied in Vietnam being too high compared to other Southeast Asian countries, even compared to European countries...
 But it seems that the "keyboard heroes" have not tried to calculate how many times higher or lower the civic consciousness in those countries is than in Vietnam?

 When the budget revenue from fines was announced to have skyrocketed in the first days of implementing Decree 168, negative comments also appeared...
-Those "heroes" did not think that: Those numbers are inevitable consequences, born later and will gradually decrease when the frequency of fines decreases because the number of violators will decrease.
+Those "heroes" did not think that: Those numbers are an inevitable consequence, born later and will gradually decrease when the frequency of fines decreases because the number of violators will decrease.

 Consciousness determines behavior - that is a proven "theorem".
 With traffic laws, sanctions have a deterrent meaning and will affect the consciousness of traffic participants.
 Strengthening inspection, detection and increasing fines for violations is primarily aimed at raising the consciousness of traffic participants.
-Sanctions have a warning and deterrent effect, to self-awareness and "fill" consciousness.
+Sanctions have a warning and deterrent effect, to increase self-awareness and "fill" consciousness.

 The positive effects are evident.